Why demand patterns matter

 TimingOperational effect

-End of MonthTenancy changeovers compress moves into same days; key handovers and inventory checks create fixed timelines; overruns increase due to chained schedules.
+End of MonthTenancy changeovers compress moves into the same days; key handovers and inventory checks create fixed timelines; overruns increase because schedules are chained together

 Eight Maidstone timing drivers